Xiaomi 13T Pro Vs Apple iPhone 15 Pro Comparison: And The Winner Is...

 Price

 This is another aspect where the Xiaomi 13T Pro wins by a huge margin.
-The Xiaomi 13T Pro starts at EUR 800 (approximately MYR 3,900) for the base variant with 12GB RAM and 256GB storage.
-In comparison, the iPhone 15 Pro starts at MYR 5,499 for the base 128GB storage variant.
+The Xiaomi 13T Pro starts at EUR 800 (approximately SGD 1,153) for the base variant with 12GB RAM and 256GB storage.
+In comparison, the iPhone 15 Pro starts at SGD 1,649 for the base 128GB storage variant.

 Winner: Xiaomi 13T Pro